 You can use ERG mode in conjunction with your training zones to set the precise output for a particular workout (training apps will do this for you), helping you get the most out of a short training session – one of the key benefits of indoor cycling.

-While people tend to use ERG mode mostly for interval training, another important benefit it offers is keeping riders ‘reigned in’ during lower-intensity rides, including base training, where there can be a tendency to go harder than is necessary to stimulate the desired adaptations.
+While people tend to use ERG mode mostly for interval training, another important benefit it offers is keeping riders ‘reined in’ during lower-intensity rides, including base training and recovery rides, where there can be a tendency to go harder than is necessary.

-One major drawback of ERG mode is that it’s based on a fixed percentage of FTP.
+One major drawback of ERG mode is your workouts are likely based on a fixed percentage of FTP (Functional Threshold Power).

-While it’s great to be able to ride a workout without too much thinking involved, sometimes the focus needed in continually adjusting your own resistance and cadence to meet your power targets can add interest to a session.
+It’s great to be able to ride a workout in the pain cave without too much thinking involved.
+However, sometimes the focus needed in continually adjusting your own resistance and cadence to meet your power targets can add interest to a session.
 It’s also an important pacing skill to master for when you’re not on a smart trainer.

 So, switching off ERG mode every now and again, if you use it often, might be a good call if you’ve got a long indoor session to get through.